 Street art: Some of Santiago’s most exciting contemporary art is found not in galleries but on walls, roller shutters, and alleyways.
 Bellavista in particular is richly decorated with psychedelic dreamscapes, portraits of political heroes, and anime-style characters and caricatures.

 Unless you’re here to ski, there isn’t a bad time to visit Santiago.
 Summers are dry, with average temperatures hovering in the mid-80s, dropping into the pleasant early 50s at night.
 It’s rare to have a sustained wet spell, even in winter, and you’re unlikely to see snow unless you climb into the Andes.

 If you’re here in fall, look out for parties and tastings that mark the wine harvest, or vendimia.
 Events are held in city parks and plazas and on nearby wine estates.
 Film buffs should consider coming in August, to coincide with the weeklong Santiago International Film Festival.
 Folk dancing, fireworks, and lots of empanadas are key elements in the Fiestas Patrias, held September 18 and 19, which celebrate Chile’s independence from Spain.

 Santiago has an extensive subway network, making it easy to get around.
 For any kind of public transport, the best way to pay is with a bip! travelcard, which can be loaded and reloaded with credit at transit station ticket booths and self-service terminals.

 Ready to visit Santiago?
 Check out our area hotels to find your ideal base for exploring.

-When you have business in Santiago, Chile our Radisson hotel provides a welcome respite close to Espacio Riesco, one of Chile’s largest convention centers.
-Book our hotel for spacious rooms, free Wi-Fi, and room service.
+When you have business in Santiago, our hotel provides a welcome respite close to Espacio Riesco, one of Chile’s largest convention centers.
+Enjoy delicious meals from our on-site restaurant plus spacious rooms, free Wi-Fi, and room service.